-Fill clear glass jars with pasta, beans, and nuts.
+Similarly, fill clear glass jars with pasta, beans, and nuts.
 These work well as an open shelf display, to add texture and a focal point.

-Accessorise with wicker or wire baskets, to store and display napkins and cutlery, pretty tea towels, plants and dried flowers, fruit and vegetable or kitchen utensils.
+You could also accessorise with wicker or wire baskets, to store and display napkins and cutlery, pretty tea towels, plants and dried flowers, fruit and vegetable or kitchen utensils.

 Create a feature wall or focal point by storing pots and pans hung from the wall.

-List menu items on the blackboard and make a feature of it by hanging it from a wall or stand it on a small easel.
+Similarly, list menu items on the blackboard and make a feature of it by hanging it from a wall or stand it on a small easel.

-Use coloured glass bottles and vases to accent the room.
+Perhaps use coloured glass bottles and vases to accent the room.

-Food posters on the walls can be coordinated with your colour scheme to create a striking gallery wall.
+Or food posters on the walls can be coordinated with your colour scheme to create a striking gallery wall.